 In recent years, Las Vegans got many more vegan options.
 In 2019, NoButcher opened as the city’s first vegan butcher shop with a large deli case to showcase the company’s vegan meat products (such as NoTurkey, NoPepperoni, and NoBacon), a dine-in area with communal seating (for guests to enjoy deli items such as vegan pulled pork sandwiches and potato salad), and a drive-thru for customers who are short on time.

 Beloved vegan taco shop Tacotarian has been operating in the city since 2018.
-From recreating birria (goat meat) from plant-based ingredients to constructing the largest vegan taco in the universe (a whopping seven-inch monster it launched for World Vegan Day 2019), Tacotarian has been living up to its motto to “turn Vegas vegan one taco at a time”—which rang particularly true in March when Vice President Kamala Harris stopped in for a few tacos to fit into her “vegan before 6pm” lifestyle.
+From recreating birria (goat meat) from plant-based ingredients to constructing the largest vegan taco in the universe (a whopping seven-inch monster that launched for World Vegan Day 2019), Tacotarian has been living up to its motto to “turn Vegas vegan one taco at a time”—which rang particularly true in March 2021 when Vice President Kamala Harris stopped in for a few tacos to fit into her “vegan before 6pm” lifestyle.

 And this year, Crossroads Kitchen became the first vegan fine-dining establishment on the Las Vegas strip when it opened at Resorts World in May.
 Here, Chef Tal Ronnen serves his popular dishes from the eatery’s flagship West Hollywood location, including Stuffed Zucchini Blossoms, Beet Tartare, and house-made pasta such as the Tagliatelle Bolognese and Fettuccine and Truffles.
 Crossroads also operates a more casual concept, CB/Crossroads Burgers, inside the resort.